pachucasunrise/IPVA_depression/README.md

 *28.01.20
 *annie.herbert@bristol.ac.uk

+These are R scripts to prepare and analyse data for the manuscript 'Establishing the causal role of intimate partner violence and abuse on depressive symptoms in young adults: a population-based cohort study', which is currently in submission with IJE.

 Running everything for depression paper from beginning to end
-- 1_cohort_build_short_202002 pulls variables out from ALSPAC drive and creates Stata dataset 'current_IPVA_cohort_id.dta'

-- 2_data_prep_for_imp takes 'current_IPVA_cohort_id.dta' and updates the
+- data_prep_for_imp takes 'current_IPVA_cohort_id.dta' and updates the
 list of auxilliary vars so none used to derive ACES that have sparse levels (n<50) are used and where possible binary versions are used instead (as per Lotte's ACE scripts).
 Also recodes some vars where needed, and creates lists